-- Introduced a new Asset Management Strategy for its own stock, as well as publishing its Damp, Mould & Condensation Policy for council tenants and its Council Tenants Disabled Adaptations Policy. - Procured a new long-term repairs contract for council homes enabling tenants to report and track repairs online. - Set up resident involvement groups to help monitor contractor performance and shape tenant services; as well as involving tenant reps in the recruitment of key housing roles. - Launched a survey to get a better understanding of the condition of the council's own housing stock. - Raising awareness of tenancy fraud by way of a key amnesty campaign that gave the opportunity to voluntarily hand in keys with no further action taken where residents were illegally occupying or subletting council properties. - Improved its approach to bringing empty homes back into use, including employing a dedicated Empty Homes Officer. - Employed a dedicated support worker to support those struggling with their mental health & wellbeing who may struggle to maintain their tenancy.
+- During the last 10 years carried out a programme of energy efficiency improvements to council homes, including 295 air source heat pumps, 4,971 double or triple glazing, 524 external wall insulation, 3,628 cavity wall insulation, 4,187 loft insulation, 1,837 modern storage heaters. - Introduced a new Asset Management Strategy for its own stock, as well as publishing its Damp, Mould & Condensation Policy for council tenants and its Council Tenants Disabled Adaptations Policy. - Procured a new long-term repairs contract for council homes enabling tenants to report and track repairs online. - Set up the Housing Engagement Board which includes both tenant representatives and district councillors, to ensure tenants views are taken into consideration when making decisions on any service changes. - Established other resident involvement groups to help monitor contractor performance and policy development; as well as involving tenant reps in the recruitment of key housing roles, and the procurement of the new repairs contract. - Undertaken a stock condition survey to get a better understanding of the condition of the council's own housing stock. - Raised awareness of tenancy fraud by way of a key amnesty campaign that gave the opportunity to voluntarily hand in keys with no further action taken where residents were illegally occupying or subletting council properties. - Improved its approach to bringing empty homes back into use, including employing a dedicated Empty Homes Officer.
+Following recruitment, 20 homes were brought back into use in 2023/2024. - Employed a dedicated support worker to support those struggling with their mental health & wellbeing who may struggle to maintain their tenancy. - Employed a dedicated damp, mould & condensation surveyor and published a damp & mould policy for council tenants. - Published a Disabled Adaptations Policy for council tenants.